BirdeeHub/FOOdBAR/README.md

 ### TODO AND IDEAS:

-make the tab flip to edit work
+make the tab flip to edit work nicely

 expandable elements for tab items